Up to £100,000 of privately owned rare and vintage whisky for an annual premium of £295 including IPT and a £15 administration fee.

 Water damage to unique labels artwork and the cost to restore the labels is covered.
 Any subsequent depreciation in value of the bottle as a result of restoration work is also covered.

-You can get a quote or further information by contacting me here - a few minutes could save you thousands if a claim arises.
+A few minutes could save you thousands if a claim arises.

 Alternatively, you can download and complete this fact find - remember to note your SMWS membership number.